openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 The class :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` can be used to guess a product recipe from its ingredient list and nutritional composition.

 .. warning::
     The resulting recipe is **not the most likely** but is simply one possible recipe among many.
-Due to its random nature, multiple uses of this class with the same product input will result in different recipes output.
+Due to its random nature, multiple uses of this algorithm with the same product input will result in different recipes output.

 Algorithm overview
 ------------------